BCStars/BCStarstrial/README.md

 # BCStarstrial.github.io
-#This is a trial form
+#This is a trial form.
-This is too
+#Every one can look at this.
+#New to Github